JUMPBoise/ElectricGarden/README.md

 # ElectricGarden
-The Electric Garden at JUMP
+The Electric Garden at JUMP, a.k.a.
+Fluf Haven at Illumibrate 2020.